academic ✖periences

 what i did: led Hoontos from concept to launch by conducting market research, validating ideas with customer discovery, developing the go-to-market strategy, holding team, partner and investor meetings, and creating the sales playbook

-biggest personal takeaway: the importance of having a solid team made up of people who are radically open minded and transparent; people who are able to view themselves from an objective standpoint and admit when they’re wrong; people who respect others and hold themselves accountable.
+1. the importance of having a solid team made up of people who are radically open minded and transparent; people who are able to view themselves from an objective standpoint and admit when they’re wrong; and people who respect others and hold themselves accountable.

-biggest professional takeaway: when you’re building anything, don’t get caught up with the small things. the sooner you realize this, the more quickly you’re able to get feedback from your users, or clients, iterate, and get your product in their hands again to get more feedback.
+2. when you’re building anything, don’t get caught up with the little things, product wise. the sooner you realize this, the more quickly you’re able to get feedback from your users, or clients, iterate, and get your product in their hands again to get more feedback.

 january of 2025 - may of 2025: Talent Scout